fbkarsdorp/python-for-lunch/README.md

     ipython notebook

+If this returns an error message such as "Command not found", please try running with:

+    jupyter notebook

 This will launch the jupyter notebook in your browser.
 Click on the link that says `Python for Lunch.ipynb`.

 If you're unable to install or run the notebook, you can use the following static page.
 Note that this page doesn't allow you to execute any code: